usf-cs212-spring2020/usf-cs212-spring2020.github.io/_projects/project-review.md

 <p><article class="message is-info">
   <div class="message-body">
-    <i class="fas fa-info-circle"></i>&nbsp;You need to re-verify your project is passing the functionality tests before requesting a code review appointment!
+    <i class="fas fa-info-circle"></i>&nbsp;You need to re-verify your project is passing the functionality tests before requesting a new code review appointment!
   </div>
 </article></p>
-{% endcomment %}